localstack/docs/content/en/user-guide/aws/ec2/index.md

 The underlying method for emulation can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.
 You may choose between virtualized, containerized or plain mocked resources.

+(clarify that certain VM managers do not support persistence)

 ## Mock VM Manager

 This is the default method in LocalStack Community edition.